 Frontends declare the port numbers and traffic modes your Load Balancer will listen for.

-- Create a new by clicking the Add Frontend button,
+- Create a new one by clicking the Add Frontend button

 - Choose the default backend